trinly01/Tamper-Evident-Ledger-Systems-PH/talaan-chain/COLLECTION_SCHEMA.md

 CREATE INDEX idx_talaan_parent_id ON talaan_chain(parent_id);
 ```

-Directus may auto-create some of these.
+talaan_chain_system may auto-create some of these.
 Verify in your database.

 ---